lammps/lammps/doc/src/pair_meam.rst

 an index of 1 would refer to Si and an index of 2 to C.

+Make sure to specify only I<=J pairs, as the symmetric other pair is filled in automatically.

 The recognized keywords for the parameter file are as follows:

 .. parsed-literal::